gupta-himanshu/scala-for-beginners/Important-Points.md

 35. To increment or decrement numbers using operators like ++ and −− that are available in other languages, but Scala doesn’t have these operators.

+36. Although the Scala BigInt and BigDecimal classes are backed by the Java BigInteger and BigDecimal classes, they are simpler to use than their Java counterparts.
+As you can see in the examples, they work just like other numeric types, and they’re also mutable.